-It’s been a while since my last post, more than a couple months.
-Six shoe sizes, five haircuts, 5 inches of vertical growth, and few border crossings to be vaguely exact.
+It’s been a while since my last post– more than a couple months.
+Six shoe sizes, five haircuts, five inches of vertical growth, and few border crossings to be vaguely exact.
 The rambling that follows is a revised draft, originally written during our bus ride into Vietnam from Kampot, Cambodia…8 weeks ago I think?
 We just finished up a relaxing stay at a friend/boatmate’s place on Koh Samui, Thailand.
 See Brian’s villa here.
-(We exercised our second of a three entry visa for Thailand.)
+(We exercised our second of a three entry visas for Thailand.)
 Either Kelly or I will speak more about that in a future post.
 Maybe soon, but more likely not until after next Christmas.
 For the curious few, we’re still alive and well.
 With 3 more weeks abroad, we’re starting the last hoorah phase of our trip, currently in Malaysia, heading south into Singapore and Indonesia before our return.
 Fun fun!

 Back to what I wrote before.

 Our 30 day tour of the islands off the coast of Thailand was unforgettable, it left images planted that won’t be forgotten.
 We have hours of video and hundreds of photos, so when our minds start to fail I can just log on to whatever “cloud” we use in 20 years.
 Kelly is working on more about that, so it’s all her fault if more isn’t posted soon:) The two of us have fun giving each other flak about procrastinating when it comes to family updates.
 Slackers!